 Here’s a few brands we recommend for good sustainable swaps to Urban.

-Eco-Stylist Certified brand Organic Basics offers everything from underwear and basics to turtlenecks, activewear, and swimwear.
-They excel in Transparency and commit to living wages, more sustainable manufacturing, and more sustainable fabrics in every single piece.
+Eco-Stylist Certified brand Colorful Standard offers everything from underwear and basics to hoodies, button-downs, shorts and sunglasses.
+They excel in Fair Labor and commit to living wages, more sustainable manufacturing, and more sustainable fabrics in every single piece.

 Kotn offers high quality essentials with a slightly fashion forward flare.
 Great for tops, dresses, and loungewear.
 Kotn excels in Transparency and uses direct trade practices to ensure fair pay for their partners.